We offer Breakfast club from 7.30am each day. See here for more information

 Bringing Things In From Home

-Toys – We do not allow toys in school other than for Golden Time or ‘Show and Tell’ in the Infants.
+Toys – We do not allow toys in school other than for ‘Show and Tell’ in the Infants.
 If toys are brought in for these purposes they should be kept in your child’s tray and are your child’s responsibility.
 (Please ensure they are not precious as we cannot guarantee they may not get damaged or lost).